An Insight into Security Code Review with LLMs: Capabilities, Obstacles, and Influential Factors: Results

 \subsubsection{RQ1.3}

 Table~\ref{tbl:performance_python} and Table~\ref{tbl:performance_c} illustrate that \(\textbf{P}_{cot}\) significantly enhances the ability to detect security defects for Llama 2 7B and Llama 2 70B in both Python and C/C++ datasets.
-However, for Gemini Pro, GPT-4 Turbo and DeepSeek-R1, there is no improvement and even a detrimental effect to these LLMs.
-As for GPT-3.5 and GPT-4, they respectively exhibit improvement and decrease in their performances across different datasets.
-It can be seen that the impact of supplementing missing context by CoT prompting on the performance of LLMs is multifaceted and unstable.
+However, for Gemini Pro, GPT-4 Turbo, DeepSeek-R1 \black{and GPT-4 (API)}, there is no improvement and even a detrimental effect to these LLMs.
+As for \black{GPT-4 (ChatGPT), this model exhibited variations in performance across different datasets.} It can be seen that the impact of supplementing missing context by CoT prompting on the performance of LLMs is multifaceted and unstable.
 A possible explanation is that different LLMs vary in their ability to process and understand input.
 Moreover, we instructed the LLM to generate missing code context based on the corresponding commit message in \(\textbf{P}_{cot}\).
 On the one hand, the generated context may contain the critical information needed to analyze the target security defect, which can help the LLM in security code review.
 On the other hand, the consistency between this generated context and the actual code context cannot be guaranteed.
 We observed that in some cases, the code context generated under Prompt \(\textbf{P}_{cot-1}\) was inconsistent with the actual code context, resulting in the original security defect no longer being identified as a defect within the generated context.
 Consequently, when Prompt \(\textbf{P}_{cot-2}\) was applied, the detection of security defects in the provided code was misled by the generated code context and yielded erroneous results.